Ken Shamrock: Bellator MMA

 On February 27, 2015, during Bellator 134, it was announced that Ken would return to fight Kimbo Slice at Bellator 138 on June 19, 2015.
 During the fight, Shamrock had managed to take Slice down twice and the second time establish a rear naked choke.
 Slice refused to tap, however, and eventually wriggled free from the submission and was able catch Shamrock with one of his trademark powerful right hooks resulting in a TKO loss for Shamrock at 2:22 in the first round.
 The fight was controversial with many believing Ken took a dive.

 At Bellator 145, it was announced that Shamrock would face rival Royce Gracie in a trilogy fight on February 19, 2016, at Bellator 149, almost 21 years after their most recent fight.
 Gracie won the bout via TKO in round one after taking Shamrock down and battering him with hammerfists.
 Though there was controversy, as replays showed Gracie kneeing Shamrock in the groin before taking him down.
 On March 11, 2016, it was revealed by Texas Combat Sports commission that Shamrock had failed his pre-fight drug test.
 His licence to fight was revoked.

 Retirement

-In July, 2019 via his Facebook page, Shamrock announced that he has "no plans to fight again."
+In July, 2019 via his Facebook page, Shamrock, aged 55, announced that he has "no plans to fight again."
+However in March, 2023 Shamrock confirmed he was only retired in MMA, not professional wrestling.